 You will need to provide a letter on letterhead from the sponsoring organization that confirms your dates of participation.

-The teacher waiver allows you to pay resident tuition on courses required for teacher certification in Arizona if you are currently employed as a full-time teacher or classroom aide in an Arizona public school district, an approved Arizona charter school or an approved Arizona private school.
+The teacher waiver requires you to be domiciled in Arizona and under contract to either teach on a full-time basis or work as a full-time classroom aide in an Arizona public school district, an approved Arizona charter school or an approved Arizona private school.
 Approved students will be classified as non-residents but will pay resident tuition on courses required for teacher certification in Arizona.

 Teacher waivers are based on enrollment and are effective only for the semester in which they are submitted.
 A new teacher waiver petition must be submitted for subsequent semesters.